 - Which patients can benefit from surgical procedures for renal artery stenosis?

 Renal artery stenosis facts

 - Elevated blood pressure (hypertension) is common and is generally simply treated with medications.

 - Likewise, various other methods are used to treat the large majority of patients with kidney failure.

-- There is a small subgroup of patients with high blood pressure or renal failure caused by renal artery stenosis.
+- There is a small subgroup of patients with high blood pressure and/or renal failure caused by renal artery stenosis.